 Go Tubing on the River

 Tubing is fun for all ages and a great way to cool off in the summer heat.
-Take the kids down East Central Wisconsin’s Wolf River in Langlade County and experience one of the fastest-flowing rivers in the Midwest.
+Take the kids down East Central Wisconsin’s Wolf River in Shawano County and experience one of the fastest-flowing rivers in the Midwest.
 In Northwest Wisconsin cool down on the Apple River or the Chippewa River.
 For a complete listing of tubing rentals, view the rafting and tubing directory.

 Go to a Drive in Movie Theater